FP-22-23/java-term-project-mpradoj04/README.md

 **\<Constructors>**

 C1: Has a parameter for each basic property of the type.<br>
-C2: Creates a type *Patient* from the following parameters *String name, int nPatient, int age, Treatment treatment*.<br>
+C2: Creates a type *Patient* from the following parameters *String name, int nPatient, int age, Treatment treatment*.</p>
-C3: Creates a type *Patient* from a String.</p>

 **\<Restrictions>**